Choosing the right trailer for your pontoon boat is almost as important as choosing the boat itself.

 Some prefer not to have their ‘toons sitting on carpeting for long periods of time, since carpet can still absorb some water and retain moisture.

 Instead of leaving your boat on a carpeted surface, you can install plastic glides or “caps” to your bunk trailer.
 This helps glide the trailer on while also keeping it off the carpet.
+It’s a great pontoon trailer accessory to have!

 I’ve seen a few questions here and there about rollers for pontoon trailers.
 Although they’re hard to come by, you can modify a bunk trailer.
 However, most ‘tooners, including myself, would discourage you away from rollers.
 Pressure points against the ‘toons could create small pock marks.